Which Type of Roofing Is Right For Your Home?

 Cedar Shake Roof

 Wood is a very traditional roofing material, so cedar shake roofs have a special kind of charm.
-When properly maintained, cedar shakes last longer than asphalt shingles while presenting old world charm that many homeowners love.
+When properly maintained, synthetic cedar shake roofing lasts longer than asphalt shingles while presenting an old-world charm that many homeowners love.
 Homeowners who get a cedar shake roof are usually people with old-style homes seeking authenticity.
 Cedar shake is also environmentally friendly if the homeowner uses recycled cedar shake.